Fort Dansborg: Architecture

 Fort Dansborg is located in the southern part of Tharangambadi, located 283 km from the state capital Chennai.
 It is built in Danish style, characterized by large halls, columned structures, high ceilings and projecting drapery.
 The length of the fort in the side facing the sea is 60 m and the width is about 11 m.
 The fort is trapezoidal in shape with three rooms in the left wing, originally used as the governor's residence, a kitchen with an open fireplace and chimney in the top left hand corner, and a church room, now a museum, located in the centre of the building.
 The original rectory and the northern part of it, which are now the store rooms, are located in the right wing.
 The corner room on the right side was the residence of the commercial director.
 In modern times, it is used as a store room.
 The core of the building is made of brick.
 The main door of the fort faces north, while an additional door faces the east.
 The second storey of the fort has a set of guard rooms.
 The staircase leading to it are built with bricks.
 The central part of the fort has four camel hump shaped domes.
 The central pillar of the hall holds the entire weight of the domes.

 The citadel encloses a set of buildings, the notable ones being the fort built in 1620, the Masilamaninathar Temple built in the 13th century, the Zion Church built in 1701, the New Jerusalem Church built in 1718, the town gateway built in 1792, the Danish governor's bungalow built in 1784, and a series of tomb stones built during the 17th and 18th centuries.
 The settlement inside the citadel is modeled like a small European town with a land gate and wooden doors leading to the main street, namely, the King's Street.
 Some of the notable buildings in the King's Street are the gate house, Muhldorff's house, port master's bungalow and Rehling's house.
 There were originally citadel walls towards the sea, which eroded with time on account of the salty nature of the environment.
 The fortification could not withstand an attack by regular military forces, but acted as a protection for the citizens of the settlement against predatory cavalry raids.
 The bastions of the fort are constructed with black stone.

+Danish cemeteries and inscriptions

+Tranquebar contains several burial grounds and church monuments associated with the period of Danish rule.
+A government catalogue published in 1946 recorded five cemeteries in the town, with inscriptions in Danish, German, Latin, Portuguese, Swedish, Dutch, French, English and Armenian.
+The surviving monuments document missionaries, officials of the Danish administration and Asiatic Company, military officers, merchants and their families.